zmacario/OpenCV-4-on-ODROID-XU4/README.md

 -D BUILD_EXAMPLES=OFF ..
 ```
 Observation: I decided to explicitly enable all OpenCV features I knew so far and exclude documentation and examples.

+Now, be patient again!
+This will take a long time...
 ### 12. Start the compilation:
 ```bash
 make -j4
 ```
 As ODROID XU4 has 8 cores you will use half of them with "-j4" argument.
 ### 13. Install your compiled OpenCV 4.1.2:
 ```bash
 sudo make install